noopsyjoshi/dare-code-test/README.md

 My approach was to create the HTML first, add styling and any required functionality in a corresponding JS file within the utils folder.
 The JS file was imported into main.js and the function initiated on Vue's mounted hook.

-Before starting the project, I made sure I was using the latest npm packages.
+Before starting the project, I checked I was using the latest npm packages.

 1. I checked out to a separate branch to complete the exericse on.
 In any given project, I'd usually name the branch based on the description in the Jira ticket, for instance I'd create a separate branch to build the footer.
 Given the time restrictions, I worked on one branch to save time.
 2. I created the different pages in the 'Views' folder, the Vue Router in the 'index.js' file and added links to the Navigation component.